Victoriana's website uses cookies to make the site simpler. Please see our Cookie Policy for details. Close message.

 • Feed the trees once a month from April until September and then every three months the rest of the year with a quality, general fertiliser.

-• Any pruning that is required is best done late Autumn when the tree is dormant.
+• Any pruning that is required is best done late autumn when the tree is dormant.

 How To...